What is forex trading?

 Forex trading works like any other exchange where you are buying one asset using a currency.
 In the case of forex, the market price tells a trader how much of one currency is required to purchase another.
 For example, the GBP/USD currency exchange rate shows how many US dollars buy one pound.

-CFDs and spread bets are both leveraged products, which enable you to open a position for a just a fraction of the full value of the trade.
+When you speculate on forex price movements with CFDs or spread bets, you will be trading on leverage, which enables you to open a position for a just a fraction of the full value of the trade.
 Unlike non-leveraged products, you don’t take ownership of the asset, but take a position on whether you think the market will rise or fall in value.

 Although leveraged products can magnify your profits, they can also magnify losses if the market moves against you.